 Kipling never collected it, though he asserted his ownership of it when a New York newspaper had the temerity to publish some lines from in soon afterwards, without permission.

-In 1896, Rudyard Kipling was living in Brattleboro, Vermont, with his American-born wife.
-By then, Kipling was the world’s most famous living writer, renowned for the verse in Departmental Ditties and Barrack-Room Ballads, the stories in Soldiers Three and Plain Tales from the Hills, and the novels The Light That Failed and the two Jungle Books.
+In 1895, Rudyard Kipling was living in Brattleboro, Vermont, with his American-born wife.
+By then, Kipling was the world’s most famous living writer, renowned for the verse in Departmental Ditties and Barrack-Room Ballads, the stories in Soldiers Three and Plain Tales from the Hills, and the novel The Light That Failed and the two Jungle Books.